gautham007gs/24mail/replit.md

 Data validation is performed using Zod schemas for `EmailSummary`, `Email`, and `Domain` objects.
 The system operates without a persistent database, fetching all email-related data on-demand from the external API.

-## Recent Updates (Turn 8 - Mobile Responsiveness Audit & Optimization)
+## Recent Updates (Turn 8-9 - Mobile Responsiveness Complete)

+### What Was Done
+Complete mobile responsiveness audit and optimization targeting 70% mobile user base.
+All components responsive from 320px mobile screens to desktop, with touch-friendly interactive elements and optimized typography hierarchy.

 ### UI/UX Enhancements
 - **Color-coded buttons for intuitive UX**: Copy (green), Refresh (blue), Burn (red) with `!important` flags for consistent appearance